What is residential sober living?

 Sober living homes typically serve as a transition point between long-term rehab and normal life.
 So, most people who enter sober living facilities have already finished a rehab program, but that’s not always the case.
 For example, depending on what your rehab program entails, you may be able to move into a sober living house while receiving long-term care.

-Will my insurance cover the sober living facility bill?
+Will my insurance cover the sober living facility bill in California?

 That’s not likely.
 Unless your health insurance plan specifically includes coverage for substance addiction treatment, don’t count on your insurance helping you out with sober living facility costs.